MarginallyClever/Robot-Overlord-App/README.md

  - Delta Robot 3, aka a Kossel
  - Spidee, a 6 legged crab robot

+## Get help ##

+Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

 ## Installation ##

 Robot Overlord is is written in Java.
 That means you'll need